-Carpe Diem, Illinois, is the winner of The Chicago Writers Association 2014 Book of the Year Award for non-traditionally published fiction and a finalist in the Independent Author Network 2015 Book of the Year, and a runner-up in the 2016 Shelf Unbound Competition for Best Indie Book.
+Carpe Diem, Illinois, is the winner of The Chicago Writers Association 2014 Book of the Year Award for non-traditionally published fiction, a finalist in the Independent Author Network 2015 Book of the Year, and a runner-up in the 2016 Shelf Unbound Competition for Best Indie Book.

 The book begins:

 At the corner of Tiger Whip Road and Highway 20, Patrick Holden slumped over the handle bars of his idling Harley.
 The motorcycle’s black leather seat and saddle bags were creased with age, the twenty-year-old fenders dusty but barely scarred.
 Patrick hadn’t aged as well as his bike.
 Years of fighting school administrators, education tsars, and a weird mix of politicians had creased more than his outward appearance; it had creased his soul.